-The time to install collection sites has been short and the initial commitment of 85% of the proposed 500 by 1 December has been reduced to less than 50%.
+The time to install collection sites has been too short and the initial commitment of 85% of the proposed 500 by 1 December has been reduced to less than 50%.
 It was never possible to have all sites in place on Day 1 and evidence from schemes elsewhere shows, there is a gradual process as the best sites and customer demand are proven over time.
+Despite its bumpy start, over 2 million containers were returned in just 7 days.
 Nevertheless some consumers will justifiably be frustrated but it doesn’t mean you lose the value of the refund – the containers can be stored.

 Boomerang Alliance asked political parties in Queensland about their policies on plastic litter and waste reductions.
 With a plastic bag ban and container refund scheme already agreed upon by all parties and scheduled for introduction in July 2018, we were keen to know what each party proposed as the next steps to reduce single use plastics.